helsbels-del/Nod-to-the-COD/README.md

 This is a supervised, multi-class, single-label classification task.

-Ideal Outcome - Operators can be alerted to high risk COD levels in real time to help improve decsion making and staying in compliance.
+Ideal Outcome - Operators can be alerted to high risk COD levels in real time to help improve decision making and staying in compliance.

 Feature importance for classification (eg SHAP values or feature weights).
-Jusitfy how risk thresholds were chosen (eg. domain knowledge or distribution anlysis).
+Justify how risk thresholds were chosen (eg. domain knowledge or distribution analysis).

 #### Model Success Criteria